The Program at a Glance (FAQs)

 WHAT HAVE PREVIOUS SCHOLARS THOUGHT ABOUT THE PROGRAM?

-Many of our past Student Leadership scholarship recipients shared their experience through the presenter and Everyone Included™ tracks and published their experiences through social media on blogs.
+Many of our past Student Leadership scholarship recipients shared their experience through the presenter and Everyone Included™ tracks and published their experiences through blogs.
 Below is an assorted collection of these postings and quotes from them about their experiences in the program.

 “Just do it.”
 As a medical student, I have found my interactions with [my patient partner] have been invaluable.
 This level of communication and open discussion with patients over a sustained period of time is a missing element of medical education in so many programs.
 Until this program, I felt the need for an immersive communication like this, but just thought I had to wait until the clinical years.
 Now I know it is possible to do so earlier in one’s medical education.”–Galym Imanbayev, Medicine X | ED 2017 Partnership Track medical student